How to View Deleted Reddit Posts in 2026 (6 Methods Tested)

 Does Reveddit still work, and what does it show?

 Reveddit is genuinely useful for its intended purpose, which is transparency about moderation.
 Enter a username and it highlights which of that account's recent comments were silently removed by moderators, something Reddit itself hides from the author.
 But its limits matter for investigative work.
 It relies on Reddit's live API to compare an account's view of its own content against the public view, so it only covers recent activity that the API still serves, and every 2026 access restriction narrows what it can see.
 It cannot recover post bodies removed before it looked, it cannot show user-deleted content at all, and it cannot search deleted content by keyword.
+For the comment side of the same problem, see our guide to finding deleted Reddit comments.

 Is PullPush.io a reliable Reddit deleted post viewer?